Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Results

 When observing the relative rank changes in DA for pairs of social groups and their correlation with rank changes in stress (sixth row, Table~\ref{tab:darel}), there are no strong correlations, contradicting our hypothesis of a positive correlation (\textbf{H2.5b}).

-\textbf{Tiredness:} We find that Z has a weak and non-significant positive relationship with DA in the general population and in the social subgroups (seventh row, Table~\ref{tab:davsx}).
-For most social subgroups, the probability of the null hypothesis is high, indicating that the alternative (DA and Z being uncorrelated) cannot be ruled out.
+\textbf{Tiredness:} We find that Z has a weak, non-significant positive relationship with DA in the general population and in the social subgroups (seventh row, Table~\ref{tab:davsx}).
+For most subgroups, the null hypothesis probability is high, indicating that DA and Z being uncorrelated cannot be ruled out.
 Therefore, Tiredness is not a good predictor of the desire to automate, contrary to our initial hypothesis (\textbf{H2.6}).

 When we observe the relative rank changes in DA for pairs of social groups and their correlation to rank changes in Z (seventh row, Table~\ref{tab:darel}), we do not observe strong affinity with some correlations being weak and positive and others weak and negative, but with the null hypothesis being significant for all of them.
 Our hypothesis of a positive relative correlation was not supported (\textbf{H2.6b}).